 - Transcript(s) from all institutions attended

-- Certificate supplement, which includes a statement of purpose (250 words or less)
+- Certificate supplement, which includes a statement of purpose (400-500 words)

 The Graduate Record Examination (GRE) is not required.
 International applicants must submit scores for the Test of English as a Foreign Language (TOEFL).
 Exceptions to the English Standardized exam are located on the UNC Graduate School’s website.